chrberndt/liferay-presentations/fe-theme-development.md

 1. Startup Liferay with `$LIFERAY_HOME/$TOMCAT_HOME/bin/catalina.sh run`
 1. Deploy the license file
 1. Navigate to `http://localhost:8080` and finish the setup wizard

 ---

-# Setup Your Development Environment

-## Use a Liferay Cloud Setup

-* TODO

----